-This Document has been prepared for the Library by a Friend and Reader, André Winter, with support
+This Document was prepared for the Library by a Friend and Reader, André Winter, with support from Librarians Rhys Morgan, Gary Butler and Isobel Goodman.
+Any errors or omissions are the sole responsibility of the Reader.

-Further resources to aid study
+Faith in Capitalism Further resources to aid study